-Dr. Eldad J. Hadar joined UNC Healthcare in August 2001.
+Dr. Eldad J. Hadar is Interim Chair of the Department of Neurosurgery, joining UNC Healthcare in August 2001.
 After receiving his undergraduate degree with honors from the University of Wisconsin, Dr. Hadar received his medical degree from the University of Minnesota Medical School.
 He completed his surgical internship at the Hospital of the University of Pennsylvania in Philadelphia then returned to the University of Wisconsin for his residency training in neurosurgery.
 He then completed two years of fellowship training in epilepsy surgery and functional neurosurgery at the Cleveland Clinic.
 He obtained board certification through the American Board of Neurological Surgery in 2003.

 Outside of UNC, Dr. Hadar is an involved member of the Chapel Hill community and an active mentor with the Blue Ribbon Mentor-Advocate program through the Chapel Hill-Carrboro City Schools.
 He also enjoys numerous outdoor activities with his wife and two sons.